parse-community/parse-server-fs-adapter/README.md

 var fsAdapter = new FSFilesAdapter({
   "filesSubDirectory": "my/files/folder", // optional
-  "fileKey": "newKey" //Use the newKey
+  "encryptionKey": "newKey" //Use the newKey
 });

 var api = new ParseServer({